The Resorts site was originally occupied by two three-story wooden Quaker rooming houses, The Chalfonte House and The Haddon House.

 Resorts International opened its doors at 10:00AM on May 26, 1978.
 Initial gaming laws in New Jersey only allowed casinos to operate for 18 hours during the week and 20 hours during the weekends.
 This situation produced massive lines outside of Resorts and people waited hours to get inside after Governor Brendan Byrne cut the ceremonial opening ribbon.

 The 1904 Chalfonte Hotel building, which could not be remodeled to fit modern requirements was left vacant and finally demolished in 1980 to make room for a parking lot for Resorts International.

-Built in 1927, Ocean Tower is 260 ft (79 m) tall.
+Ocean Tower: Built in 1927, Ocean Tower is 260 ft (79 m) tall.
 The original Haddon Hall tower that reopened in 1978 contains 480 guest rooms.
-The tower is home to the main casino floor, spa, pool, and the main retail and dining level.
-The tower also contains a club reserved for qualified casino players called "Club 1133", as well a 350-seat theater.
+The tower is home to the main casino floor, spa, pool, the main retail and dining level and a 350-seat theater.